VertaAI/modeldb/docs/RunningTheDockerFile.md

 docker run -it -p 8082:8082 -p 8081:3000 sanjayganeshan/mdgmodeldb:latest
 ```

 OR build it from the dockerfile.
+Note that is is **HIGHLY** recommended to use the version from dockerhub.

 *from the dockerbuild directory*